Kim Sutton - Certified Instructor, Australia

 It seems to me that this was clear example of the way his pre-frontal cortex was being powered by its connection to his limbic system, enabling him to use the abilities his pre-frontal cortex has endowed him with - such as risk analysis and planning, and good judgment, in order to keep him to safe (appropriate to his particular age).
 The super-protective factor that connection.

-Post Script two weeks later: Caspar has gone through a huge language development since that melt down - other people, including friends some of whom are teachers, have commented.
+Post Script two weeks later: My son has gone through a huge language development since that melt down - other people, including friends some of whom are teachers, have commented.

 Parent Success Story